iammathavan/Discord-Bot/README.md

 `BOT_ID` = Change it to your own bot's ID

-`CHANNELS` = Add or change channels you want the bot to run in

 Then feel free to edit the bank.json file, and change the ID to your own bot.
 ## Screenshot